wc-duck/datalibrary/README.md

                     // Required field.
                     "name"    : "member",

-                    // "type" of the member, this can be any of the types listed in "Supported POD-Types in Defined Structs".
+                    // "type" of the member, this can be any of the types listed in "Supported POD-Types in Defined Structs" under
+                    // "tld-type".
                     // Required field.
                     "type"    : "int32",